Lynneice Washington

 Lynneice Washington is an American lawyer.
-In 2016, she was elected deputy district attorney assigned to the Bessemer Cutoff District (Alabama) of the 10th Judicial Circuit.
-She is the first black woman deputy district attorney in the state of Alabama.
+In 2016, she was elected district attorney assigned to the Bessemer Cutoff District (Alabama) of the 10th Judicial Circuit.
+She is the first Black woman district attorney in the state of Alabama.

 Early life

 Washington was born in Birmingham, Alabama, and graduated from A. H. Parker High School.
 Early on, she was interested in criminal justice, and despite her mother's attempts to persuade her to become a nurse or a teacher, she set her sights on going to law school.
-Being a lawyer "just wasn't one of those things that a lot of black people, particularly in our family, had as a career path," Washington said.
+Being a lawyer "just wasn't one of those things that a lot of Black people, particularly in our family, had as a career path," Washington said.
 "My mother looked at that like an impossibility."
 She graduated from Auburn University at Montgomery and Miles Law School before working as a Defense Attorney.

 Legal career

 In 2010, during a campaign for a district judgeship, Washington was diagnosed with Breast cancer.
 She had resigned from a previous position as Assistant District Attorney in order to focus on the campaign.
 She recovered and is now a breast cancer survivor, but lost the election.
 In February 2011, she was appointed presiding judge over the Bessemer District Municipal Court.
 Washington ran in 2016 and won the November General Election on the Democratic Party ticket for the Jefferson County Bessemer Cutoff District by only 299 votes, beating her opponent, Bill Veitch, the incumbent District Attorney who ran on the Republican Party ticket.